IBM/FfDL/README.md

 ## 2. Test

 To submit a simple example training job that is included in this repo (see `etc/examples` folder):
+> Note: For PUBLIC_IP, put down one of your Cluster Public IP that can access your Cluster's NodePorts.
+You can check your Cluster Public IP with `kubectl get nodes -o wide`.
+> For IBM Cloud, you can get your Public IP with `bx cs workers <cluster_name>`.

 ``` shell
 export PUBLIC_IP=<Cluster Public IP> # Put down localhost if you are running with Kubeadm-DIND